Los Angeles Sparks: 2021–present: Post-Parker playoff drought

 Before the 2021 season, both Parker and Gray left the team in free agency.
 The Sparks failed to make playoffs for the first time since 2011.

 On June 7, 2022, the Sparks and Fisher parted ways as head coach and general manager after the team started the year 5-7, despite the acquisition of Liz Cambage.
 Fisher went 54-46 as head coach during his Sparks tenure.
 Fred Williams took over as interim head coach, but the Sparks ultimately missed the playoffs once again.

 For the 2023 season, Curt Miller was named the new head coach, and Karen Bryant was named the new general manager.
 The Sparks missed the playoffs for the third consecutive year, marking the first time in franchise history.
 They received the second overall pick in the draft lottery.

 Before the 2024 season, Raegan Pebley was named the new general manager, while Nneka Ogwumike, the last remaining player from the 2016 championship team, departed the Sparks in free agency.
 Through trades, the Sparks acquired the fourth pick in the 2024 WNBA draft and, with their two lottery picks, selected Cameron Brink and Rickea Jackson.
 The Sparks finished the season with the league's worst record and subsequently parted ways with Miller.
 Following the season, the Sparks once again received the second overall pick in the draft lottery.

 On November 19, 2024, Lynne Roberts was announced as the new head coach.
 Before the 2025 season, the Sparks traded away their second overall pick and acquired Kelsey Plum.

+On April 9, 2026, the Sparks acquired Ariel Atkins from the Sky for Rickea Jackson.